BrightspaceUI/core/components/inputs/README.md

 Instead, apply styles to native radio inputs.

+Note: in order for RTL to function correctly, make sure your component uses the `RtlMixin`.

 ### Radio Inputs With Labels

 The simplest way to apply radio styles is to use the `d2l-input-radio-label` CSS class on a `<label>` element that wraps the input.